NEWIM-Fuller Formation Cohort

 Registration

-Attendance at one, in-person Springs Retreats is also required.
+Attendance at one or two, in-person Springs Retreats is also required.
 Travel and Registration for the in-person retreat is not included in the registration fee and must be paid separately.

-Step 1: Registration for the NEWIM-Fuller Formation Group opens April 2025
+Step 2: Register for the NEWIM-Fuller Formation Group when registration opens April 2025

 If you receive an invitation to the 2024-25 group, please register.